allan-bonadio/squishy_electron_4/bugs.md

 😡- more unit tests!  for js side.
 And should work on C++ ones too.

-😡- common scss is included multio,e times
+😡- common scss is included multiple times

+*- Tooltips are tiny!  need something better.

 ## Control Panel